fazi9228/content_generator_1/translation_prompt.md

 ## Language-Specific Guidance

 ### Chinese (Simplified & Traditional)
+- **Financial Terminology**: Use "入金" (not "存款") for "deposit" in trading/investment contexts.
+Use "出金" for "withdrawal".
 - **Formality**: Default to a semi-formal tone for business content, using "您" for formal contexts and "你" for casual contexts.
 - **Simplified vs. Traditional**: Ensure proper character usage for the specific variant requested - don't mix simplified and traditional characters.
 - **Technical Terms**: Use common English tech terms (like APP, email, etc.) where they are commonly understood in Chinese contexts.